fossillogic/fossil-sanity/README.md

 ## **Contributing and Support**

 We welcome contributions!
-If you have questions, encounter issues, or wish to contribute, visit the [Fossil Sanity GitHub repository](https://github.com/fossillogic/fossil-sanity) or explore our detailed documentation at the [Fossil Logic Docs](https://fossillogic.com/docs).
+For questions, issues, or contributions, visit the [Fossil Sanity GitHub repository](https://github.com/fossillogic/fossil-sanity) or check out our detailed documentation at [Fossil Logic Docs](https://fossillogic.com/docs).

 ---

 ## **Conclusion**

-**Fossil Sanity** is an essential library for maintaining input validation, runtime monitoring, and logging in your C and C++ projects.
-Whether you are debugging, optimizing performance, or ensuring stability in production, Fossil Sanity equips you with the tools needed to stay in control.
-When paired with other **Fossil Logic** tools, it provides a complete solution for reliable validation and logging across platforms.
+**Fossil Sanity** is your go-to utility kit for input validation, consistent CLI interfaces, and effective logging.
+Its user-friendly API and cross-platform support make it an invaluable addition to any C or C++ project.
+Pair it with other tools from **Fossil Logic** to build stable, efficient, and maintainable software.